Particular/docs.particular.net/nservicebus/ravendb/index.md

 Uses the [RavenDB document database](http://ravendb.net/) for storage.

-## NServiceBus 5 and higher
+## NServiceBus 5 and above

-Starting with NServiceBus 5.0, RavenDB is no longer merged into the core.
+RavenDB is no longer merged into the core.
 The RavenDB-backed persistence is available as a separate [NuGet package](https://www.nuget.org/packages/NServiceBus.RavenDB).
 This allows NServiceBus and RavenDB to be upgraded independently.

 ### Connection options for RavenDB